Small Grants Program

 - A detailed budget including the anticipated total budget amount request (in U.S. dollars)

 - Submission Dates and Times:

-You may use the grant proposal template or submit your own application letter.
+You may use the Grant Request – Statement of Interest template or submit your own application letter.

 The Grants Committee Review panel meets monthly to discuss grant proposals.

 - If a SOI is accepted, you will be asked to complete a full proposal application.
 The organization must complete the mandatory application forms and obtain a an active SAM.gov registration before submission.
 As this process can take several weeks, we recommend starting the process as soon as possible.
 Please note there is no cost associated with UEI or SAM.gov registration.
 Individuals are not required to have a unique entity identifier or be registered in SAM.gov.

 Following the SOI review, successful applicants will be contacted and instructed to submit a full application.
 A full application will include:

 - SF-424 (Application for Federal Assistance – organizations) [Instructions]

 - SF-424-I (Application for Federal Assistance –individuals) [Instructions]

 - SF424A (Budget Information for Non-Construction programs) [Instructions]